johnshearing/SmartWallet/README.md

 # SmartWallet

-## Cardano Smart Contract Funtions Just Like A Hardware Wallet.
+## Cardano Smart Contract Works Just Like A Hardware Wallet
-Is Auto Executing Will With Funds Recovery Option After Period Of Inactivity
+## Trustless Last Will And Fund Recovery Options Supported
+## Lose your seed phrase?
+No problem!
+## Funds released to recovery accounts or beneficiary accounts after period of inactivity
+## :)

-Difficulty securing seed phrases might be the biggest obstacle for mass-adoption of cryptocurrency from an untimely death.
+Difficulty securing seed phrases might be the biggest obstacle for mass-adoption of cryptocurrency.
-Loss of seed phrases and associated family funds do to untimely death is also an obstacle.
+Loss of seed phrases do to untimely death causes suffering to families.
+SmartWallet fixes these issues.

-What if we only needed our 24 randomly generated words one time... just to set up our wallets... and then we could destroy the seed phrase if we wanted... confidently knowing our accounts are secure... and that we could never lose access to our funds?
+With SmartWallet we only needed our 24 randomly generated words one time...
+just to set up our wallets...
+and then we could destroy the seed phrase words if we wanted...
+confidently knowing our accounts are secure...
+and that we or our beneficiaries could never lose access to the wallet funds?

 Nothing to lose.
 Nothing to get stolen.